WTTJ/welcome-ui/README.md

 NB: you can replace alpha with any other keyword (beta, rc, ...)

+#### Force publish a package

+In addition to the options shown above, you can use the --force-publish option to force bumping some packages.

+#### Troubleshooting

+##### How to release when the publish process failed having published some packages

+Re-run the failed job with ssh, then ssh into the machine and run this command:

+`cd welcome-ui/packages && find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && npm publish" \;`

+This will publish each packages, those who are already published will fail and be ignored by the script.

+##### How to rollback a release that has been stopped before publish to npm

+Revert the last commit (which should be the commit that bumps package versions):

+`git revert HEAD^`

+Remove the tag on github and locally.

+Then apply your fixes and re-run your release command.

 ### About the CI

 The CI will trigger on tags to build the packages and then push them to the npm registry